 Think about what kind of board games you want to donate and who would play them.

-Buckaroo is perfect for children, but not as interesting for teenagers older people.
+Buckaroo is perfect for children, but not as interesting for teenagers or older people.

 Donating board games for children

 If you’ve got games like Mouse Trap, Hungry Hippos, and Connect 4, these are great board games for children.
 So where might take donations of these kinds of games?